JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 @sco JDS.plot_peaks_function()
 ```

-But this data can also be plotted with a `heatmap(x,y,z)`, `contour(x,y,z)` or `contourf(x,y,z)`.
+But it can also be plotted with a `heatmap(x,y,z)`, `contour(x,y,z)` or `contourf(x,y,z)`:

 ```jl
 @sco JDS.heatmap_contour_and_contourf()
 ```

-And by changing the `Axis` to an `Axis3`, these plots will be automatically be in the x-y plane.
+Additionally, by changing `Axis` to an `Axis3`, these plots will be automatically be in the x-y plane:

 ```jl
 @sco JDS.heatmap_contour_and_contourf_in_a_3d_plane()
 ```

-Something else that is easy to do is to mix all this plotting functions into just one plot, namely
+Something else that is easy to do is to mix all this plotting functions into just one plot, namely:

 ```jl
 @sco JDS.mixing_surface_contour3d_contour_and_contourf()